seed-hypermedia/mintter/README.md

 To setup Nix see [this](/docs/nix.md).

+## Building And Running

+This project's build system is pretty complex, but the final output is a single static `mintterd` binary - that's the only you need to run.

+We are using the [redo](https://github.com/apenwarr/redo) build system to make building everything faster and easier.

+The binary depends on a single-page NextJS application that's built and exported separately and then included into the binary itself.

+The NextJS app depends on some other packages with our editor plugins.

+And everything depends on code generated from our Protobuf definitions.

+Brief overview of the directory structure:

+- `api` - contains all the Protobuf generated code for Go and JS.
+- `backend` - backend Go code.
+- `frontend/packages` - frontend TS and JS code which are separate packages.
+- `frontend/www` - frontend TS and JS code for our NextJS SPA.
+- `proto` - Protobuf definitions shared between frontend and backend.
+- `redoconf` - build files from the redoconf toolkit.
+- `out` - build outputs are stored here in separate directories for each platform.

-## Getting Started
+### Getting Started

 Assuming you have the prerequisites:

 1. Clone the repo.
+2. Make sure Nix and Direnv are installed (see above).
-2. Run `redo -j20` to build everything.
+3. Run `redo -j20` to build everything.
+Or `./scripts/run-build.sh` to build and run immediately.

-3. Run `./scripts/run-frontend.sh` to run the frontend dev server.
-4. Run `./scripts/run-backend.sh` to start the backend.
-5. Access the frontend URL from the browser.
+During development it might be easier to run frontend and backend separately.

+Use `./scripts/run-frontend.sh` to run frontend dev server, and `./scripts/run-backend.sh` to start the backend.
+Open frontend dev server URL in the browser instead of the one that will be opened by the backend, so that you can see UI updates while coding.

+## Cross Compilation

+We support cross compilation for Linux, Windows, and macOS.
+Use `./scripts/cross-compile.sh` to cross-compile for all the supported architectures.

 ### gRPC

 We are using [gRPC](https://grpc.io) for communication between frontend and backend.
-Take a look inside `.proto` files [here](/proto).
+Take a look inside `.proto` files in [proto](/proto) directory.

 ### Frontend vs. Backend